-CHRE may also refer a regulator's final decision on a fitness to practise case to the High Court (or its equivalent in Scotland) if they feel that a decision made by the regulatory body is unduly lenient and that such a referral is in the public interest.
+CHRE may refer a regulator's final decision on a Fitness to Practise case to the High Court (or its equivalent in Scotland) if they feel that a decision made by the regulatory body is unduly lenient and that such a referral is in the public interest.

-In 2005/2006 CHRE referred one HPC decision to the High Court.
-At the time of writing we are still awaiting the outcome of this matter.

-In 2005/2006 three registrants appealed against decisions made by HPC Fitness to Practise Panels.
-We are awaiting two of the cases to be listed for hearing in 2006/2007.
+In 2005-2006 CHRE referred one HPC decision to the High Court.
+This decision was remitted back to the Conduct and Competence Committee for further decision on sanction.
+In 2005-2006 three registrants appealed against decisions made by HPC Fitness to Practise panels.
+We are awaiting two of the cases to be listed for hearing in 2006-2007.

-An appeal by a Biomedical Scientist against a decision of the Conduct and Competence Panel in 2004 was heard by the High Court in May 2005.
+An appeal by a biomedical scientist against a decision of the Conduct and Competence panel in 2004 was heard by the High Court in May 2005.
 The person concerned was suspended by the panel and this was the decision that was appealed against.
 The grounds of the appeal were two fold:

-- The order of the tribunal was unjust on the grounds that the individual concerned was not represented on the day; and - The decision to suspend the registrant was extremely severe.
+- the order of the tribunal was unjust on the grounds that the individual concerned was not represented on the day; and - the decision to suspend the registrant was extremely severe.

 Both grounds of appeal were rejected.
 The first ground was rejected on the basis that the panel was entitled to reject the application for adjournment.
-The second ground of appeal failed because the "penalty" for the "offence" fell within the range of responses that the panel could reasonably make.
+The second ground of appeal failed because the 'penalty' for the 'offence' fell within the range of responses that the panel could reasonably make.
 The judge in the case went on to say that an appellate court is less likely to interfere with a decision when members of the panel include fellow professionals of the person whose behaviour has given rise to a complaint.

-An appeal by a Paramedic against a decision of the Conduct and Competence Panel was heard by the High Court in November 2005.
+An appeal by a paramedic against a decision of the Conduct and Competence Panel was heard by the High Court in November 2005.
 There were seven grounds to the appeal which were as follows:

-- failure to give notice of the issues/lack of specificity;
+- · failure to give notice of the issues/lack of specificity;

 - failure to produce relevant evidence;

 - lack of cross-examination;

 - witnesses not called;

-- hearing within a reasonable time;
+- · hearing not held within a reasonable time;

-- reasons for decision; and
+- · reasons for decision; and

 - perversity.